codex-storage/nim-codex/docs/Marketplace.md

 ## 2. Set Up The Marketplace

-Setting up the marketplace entails: _i)_ deploying the Codex Marketplace contracts to our private blockchain, and _ii)_ provisioning accounts we will later use to buying and selling storage in the marketplace with the required token balances.
+Setting up the Codex marketplace entails:

+1. Deploying the Codex Marketplace contracts to our private blockchain
+2. Setup Ethereum accounts we will use to buy and sell storage in the Codex marketplace
+3. Provisioning those accounts with the required token balances

 ### 2.1.
 Deploy the Codex Marketplace Contracts